 The bronze sculpture was made in the US using models from the Malaysian embassy there.
 There are seven figures.
 The man hiding the flag symbolizes the leader of the country, and the three soldiers symbolize something I can’t remember… the two lying dead are soldiers of the communist resistance that tried to take over the country.
 All of this is also wrapped up in the history of the Japanese invasion during WW2.
 Again, many Chinese were put to death as in Singapore just for being Chinese.
 I never realized how much involvement with their neighbors Japan had during the war.
 I only learned about the involvement with Pearl Harbor, but wow, Japan was really taking advantage of the distractions in Europe to try major empire building.

 Along side the war memorial is also a lovely sculpture garden.
 Each region of Malaysia was invited to send a plant and a sculpture to make this Peace area.
+The front entrance of the Arabic-Asian Museum as we drove by.
+The Mosaic front was a deep blue.

 The British built Railroad Station.
 It takes up an entire city block and across the street is the business headquarters of the railway owners.